mia-platform/documentation/versioned_docs/version-6.x.x/runtime_suite/flow-manager/how-it-works.md

 ### Saga data structure

-The saga data is splitted, to allow the _Flow Manager_ to be generic, in a static part and in a dynamic part.
+The saga data is split, to allow the _Flow Manager_ to be generic, in a static part and in a dynamic part.

 The static part is the common _Saga_ data, or, data that all sagas have: